 Dedicated account manager

-The biggest jump is from Standard to Premium.
-Standard is essentially a one-way broadcast - you post, candidates apply, and you review.
+Standard-to-Premium is the biggest upgrade.
+Standard works as a one-way broadcast - you post, applicants apply, and you review.
 Premium opens up proactive discovery through the resume database, which is the feature most employers are actually looking for when they upgrade.
-If you're on Standard and finding applicant quality too low, Premium's resume search is the logical next step before jumping to Pro.
+If you’re on Standard and finding applicant quality too low, Premium’s resume search is the logical next step before jumping to Pro.

 What’s the Total Cost of Ownership for ZipRecruiter?

-A realistic ZipRecruiter annual budget ranges from $3,588 for a single Standard slot to over $107,000/year for 10 Pro-tier job slots - before add-ons.
-The base subscription price only tells part of the story.
-Here's what three common hiring scenarios actually cost:
+How much does ZipRecruiter cost at full scale?
+ZipRecruiter pricing ranges from $3,588/year for a single Standard slot to over $107,000/year for 10 Pro-tier job slots - before add-ons.
+Base subscription price only tells part of the story.
+Here’s what three common hiring scenarios actually cost:

-For comparison, Pin's most expensive plan (Business) costs $249/month with no per-slot charges.
-You get access to 850M+ profiles, automated multi-channel outreach, and interview scheduling.
-That's $2,988/year total - roughly what a single ZipRecruiter Standard slot costs for 10 months.
-The platforms serve different functions, but if your primary goal is finding qualified candidates (not just attracting applicants), the cost-per-hire math favors AI sourcing tools significantly at scale.
+By comparison, Pin’s most expensive plan (Business) costs $249/month with no per-slot charges.
+Access 850M+ profiles, automated multi-channel outreach, and interview scheduling for $2,988/year total - roughly what a single ZipRecruiter Standard slot costs for 10 months.
+Both serve different functions.
+When the primary goal is finding qualified talent rather than attracting applicants, cost-per-hire math favors AI sourcing tools at scale.

 What Are ZipRecruiter’s Add-On Costs?

 TrafficBoost is where costs can spike unexpectedly.
 A single boost for a competitive role in a major metro area can run $500, and the effect is temporary.
-If you're running three to five open positions in competitive markets, TrafficBoost alone could add $1,500-$2,500/month on top of your subscription.
-For teams filling roles regularly, it's worth asking during the sales call whether TrafficBoost credits can be bundled at a discount.
+If you’re running three to five open positions in competitive markets, TrafficBoost alone could add $1,500-$2,500/month on top of your subscription.
+Teams filling roles regularly should ask during the sales call whether TrafficBoost credits can be bundled at a discount.

 Does ZipRecruiter Offer a Free Trial?